Make your own DIY bug killer repellents and traps for an inexpensive alternative to store-bought products.

 DIY Ant TRAPS

-First, follow the ants and find where they are coming into your home so you can block that in the future, and track them to their next.
+First, follow the ants and find where they are coming into your home so you can block that in the future, and track them to their nest.
+Often this may be in cracks or crevices.

-The point of this trap is so that the ants will take the “food” back to their nest and kill them.
+The point of this trap is that the ants will take the “food” back to their nest and kill all the other ants.
 The sugar attracts them and the Borax kills them.

 Place your bait trap by their nest for them to bring home.